weeklyjs/weeklyjs.github.io/docs/_posts/2022-06-03-angular-change-detection.md

 Wow!
 As we can see, `onPush` detection performs about 45% better than default detection!

-During the initial check, '1' and '2' won't check twice, only the app will still be checked multiple times in that setup.
+During the initial check, '1' and '2' won't check twice, only `App` will still be checked multiple times in that setup.

 Also, additional steps won't be checked as often.

-Additionally, the app is more stable and won't check the tree every time.
+Additionally, the `App` component is more stable and won't check the tree every time.

 What's the pitfall here?
 Mutations in objects without trigger detection by yourself can produce stale views.
 So, we have to be careful when we write component logic.
 Best practices IMHO are observables with async subscription in the template or call `markForCheck` after async processes in the component.